Take Command / TCC Help v. 13.03

-The help is also available on our web site as a PDF file.
+The help is also available on our web site as a PDF file or as web help.

 You can request help at the prompt from the Help menu, by typing HELP (or HELP plus a command name), or by pressing the F1 key at any time when TCC is accepting keyboard input at the prompt.
 If you use the HELP command by itself you will be taken to an introductory page, but if you follow the command with a topic name (e.g. help copy) you will see help on the requested topic if available.